reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 - Under Windows WSL, you may have to install python3-venv, gcc, rustc, libffi-dev -- else use Cloud9
 - Packages installed on your workstation include: make, python

-## Step 1 - Create an AWS Organization
+## Step 1 - Create or use an AWS Organization

 SPA is leveraging AWS Organization for events management and for account management across AWS accounts.